nimbix/jardoc/docs/kns_apps_tutorial.md

                 "enable_gotty_shell": "true",
 ```

-A gotty shell is a web based terminal, that will allow app owner to interact via command lines with its nested cluster.
+A gotty shell is a web based terminal, that allows app owner to interact with the nested cluster via command lines.

 When app will be running, the app url will be by default in the `http://job-kns-XXX.mycluster.example` format.
 The gotty shell will be accessible at `http://job-kns-XXX.mycluster.example/gotty-shell`.
 Credentials to login to the gotty shell are provided through the help interface of the running app: